Supplier Network Terms

 17. Shipping Terms.

-Unless otherwise specified by Buyer, delivery of Products is to be F.O.B.
+Unless otherwise specified and communicated by Buyer, delivery of Products is to be F.O.B.
 Buyer’s facility.
 If Products are to be shipped F.O.B. shipping point, and Buyer has not designated routing, Supplier is required to ship via the most economical method that will meet delivery date.
 Supplier shall provide a packing list to Buyer for all shipments referencing the appropriate order number.
 Bills of lading, if any, shall also reference the appropriate order number.
 Time of delivery shall be of the essence and all Products ordered by Buyer shall be delivered by the date or dates specified in this PO (or Buyer’s release issued pursuant to the PO) or, if no time is specified, within a reasonable time.
 Delivery times are to be confirmed by Buyer to Supplier prior to delivery.
-Special arrangements may be made for after hours delivery with Buyer’s consent in writing.
+Special arrangements may be made for afterhours delivery with Buyer’s consent in writing.
 If Supplier delivers more Products than Buyer ordered, Buyer shall not have to pay for the excess quantity.
 Buyer’s acceptance of a delivery containing less than the required quantity shall not relieve Supplier of its obligation to deliver the balance of the Products ordered under the PO unless Buyer agrees otherwise.
 Buyer may refuse delivery of Products delivered before the scheduled delivery date.
 Buyer’s acceptance of any early delivery shall not change the payment terms.

 A packing slip must accompany each shipment showing this PO number, item numbers and a complete description of contents.
 Any damage or loss caused by Supplier’s failure to pack properly shall be Supplier’s responsibility and charged against Supplier’s account.
 Transportation expenses, where chargeable to Buyer, shall be invoiced to Buyer at cost.
 Separate POs shall not be combined on one packing slip.
 Invoices shall be submitted by Seller separately on or following shipment.
 In addition, Supplier shall issue a written “Certificate of Analysis” as and when requested by Buyer providing data about the Products sold to Buyer and if Supplier issues a written “Certificate of Analysis” to Buyer providing data about the Product sold to Buyer, Supplier in addition warrants the reliability of the data as provided in that certificate.